Sunday, July 11, 2010

 Lets assume there is such a thing as humanity's collective unconscious.
 Since 1818, humanity has had a collective nightmare about killer robots.
-(Arguably, Frankenstein's monster and the "robots" of R.U.R. were a reanimated corpse kludge and androids, respectively.
+(Arguably, Frankenstein's Monster was a reanimated corpse kludge and the "robots" of R.U.R. were androids.
 But, for the sake of argument, let's stretch the definition of "robot" to mean "artificial human" and include any man-made, intelligent, autonomous humanoid, whether made of meat or metal.)

 Maybe the Big Mind behind all our tiny little minds was trying to tell us something.
 Trying to warn us.
 Don't build killer robots.
 Klaatu, Finnegan, God, Cosmo, the phone company.
 Somebody Somewhere.
 Whatever name you call it, that entity was leaning on the alarm button.
 Don't build killer robots, you stupid naked apes.
 For the love of Me, don't build killer robots.

 You'd think we'd get the message, right?
 Nah.
 Naked apes don't catch on that quick.
 But we do love our scary stories.
 By the 1930s, killer robots had become a science fiction cliche.

 Killer robot stories pissed Isaac Asimov off.
 He responding to that cliche with the Three Laws of Robotics:

 1. A robot may not injure a human being or, through inaction, allow a human being to come to harm.

 2. A robot must obey orders given it by human beings except where such orders would conflict with the First Law.

 3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.